jamenlyndon/portfolio/README.md

 **So how did it go?**\
-Overall this project went very well.
-I managed to the guidelines for the most part.
-This project was both designed and developed in under a week without complication or issue.
+Overall this project went very well and I managed to follow my guidelines for the most part.
+The entire thing was both designed and developed in under a week without complication or issue.

-I ended up using one off the shelf package, [Isotope](https://isotope.metafizzy.co/).
+I did end up using one off the shelf package, [Isotope](https://isotope.metafizzy.co/).
 This allowed me to do some fancy animated filtering.
 Writing this from scratch would have been extremely difficult and time consuming.
 Maybe one day...

 The codebase came out very neat and maintainable.
 It's simple, maintainable, well commented, easy to read, has good separation of concerns, etc.

 The only caveat is that without a server side language to dynamically include files, I had to repeat myself in the HTML a little bit.
-Small price to pay for not using Python or PHP at all.
+Still, this is a small price to pay for not using Python, PHP or Node.js at all.

 The UI Kit was created too.
 Nothing much there, just some buttons and the typography.
 Turned out to be quite a useful reference while developing.
 You can view it here:\
 https://jamenlyndon.com/uikit/

-Overall it came together well.
+It came together well I feel.
 Hopefully it will stay online in its current state for the next few years at least.

 ## Local development setup
 To develop this website locally;